MichaelsEngineering/Astro/src/pages/posts/post-1.md

 author: 'Astro Learner'
 image:
   url: 'https://docs.astro.build/assets/full-logo-light.png'
-  alt: 'The full Astro logo.'
+  alt: 'The Astro logo with the word One.'
 tags: ['astro', 'blogging', 'learning in public']
 ---

+# My First Blog Post

+Published on: 2022-07-01

+Welcome to my _new blog_ about learning Astro!
+Here, I will share my learning journey as I build a new website.

-## What I have accomplished
+## What I've accomplished

 1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.